Rolling containers and their application scenarios

 # Full on-demand rendering

-On-demand rendering within the Mini Program is divided into two phases.
+The on-demand rendering in Weixin Mini Program is divided into two stages.

 # Sample code snippet